AnshRaj112/crm/README.md

 Open [http://localhost:3001](http://localhost:3001) in your browser (or the port shown in your terminal).

-### 7. Test Database Setup
+### 7. Test Your Application

-After setting up your Supabase database, visit [http://localhost:3001/test-db](http://localhost:3001/test-db) to verify everything is working correctly.
+After setting up your Supabase database, try creating a QR code or adding a manual lead to verify everything is working correctly.

 ## Usage